The Conference Conundrum: Why Healthcare Executives Chasing Fads Undermines Long-Term Quality in Healthcare, and How to Fix It

 Rooted in Reality: The Path Forward

-Instead of chasing external validation, healthcare executives should double down on building internal capability:
+Instead of chasing external validation, healthcare executives should double down on building internal capability to support infrastructure that prioritizes expertly executing on quality:

-• Empower clinical leaders with performance data, not just outcome data
+Empower clinical leaders with near-real time performance data, not generalized outcome data that is months old

-• Standardize care pathways and measure performance of these pathways and targeted outcomes (PDSA)
+Create strong feedback loops and error proofing for patient safety and quality.
+Standardize care pathways and measure performance of these pathways and targeted outcomes (PDSA).

 What Patients Ultimately Need

 When healthcare systems play strategy roulette, it's patients who pay the price.
 Fragmented care, staff turnover, inconsistent policies, frustrated middles, these are not abstract concerns.
-They manifest as medication errors, delayed treatments, and avoidable complications.
+They manifest as medication errors, delayed treatments, avoidable complications, contentious contract negotiations and more.

 Quality in healthcare isn’t about novelty.
 It’s about reliability.
+Its about continuous learning and improvement and supporting an ecosystem of quality around care.
 The best healthcare organizations in the world, like Mayo Clinic, Virginia Mason, and Intermountain Healthcare, are those who focus relentlessly on doing the basics extraordinarily well.
+To do it well they must be able to recognize in the moment when they do it wrong.

 Recommended Resources